Oscar Ybarra

 Oscar Ybarra is an American psychologist.
 He is professor of organizational behavior at the University of Illinois, and he is professor emeritus of psychology and management and organizations at the University of Michigan.
 Ybarra is also Research Director of the adaptive social cognition lab, and at Michigan he was Director of Innovate Blue, an organization focusing on innovation and entrepreneurship education.
 He has also been a visiting professor at Southwest University in Chongqing, China.
-His research largely revolves around the impact that social connections and social dynamics have on individuals and groups, particularly how patterns of social interaction influence individual cognition, how social media and social networking sites affect wellbeing, and how perceptions of trust and threat affect interpersonal and intergroup relations.
+His research largely revolves around the impact that social connections and social dynamics have on individuals and groups, particularly how patterns of social interaction influence individual cognition, how social media and social networking sites affect well-being, and how perceptions of trust and threat affect interpersonal and intergroup relations.
 Ybarra is also the co-founder of cred-ABLE LLC, a company that designs research-based assessments for individuals, teams, and small to mid-size companies.

 Early life

 Ybarra was born and raised in Alpine, Texas.
 He attended Alpine High School, where he played football and baseball and was a percussionist in the band.
 He's a first generation American, as his parents moved to the United States from northern Mexico.
 His grandfather Ramón was a rancher who raised cattle to be sold both in Mexico and the United States.
 Ybarra has two older brothers and a younger sister.
 He's a first-generation college student.